Latest Compound (COMP) News Update

 TLDR

-Compound's core protocol codebase hasn't had a public release in years, but recent ecosystem integrations show active development.
+Compound's core protocol codebase hasn't had a public GitHub release in years, but development continues through governance and new deployments.

 Deep Dive